-By Dr Elena Fiddian-Qasmiyeh, Principal Investigator, Southern Responses to Displacement project.
+By Prof. Elena Fiddian-Qasmiyeh, Principal Investigator, Southern Responses to Displacement project.

 Displacement is primarily a ‘Southern’ phenomenon, with around 90% of all refugees having fled from one country in the global South to another Southern state, through processes of South-South migration.
 It is equally the case that key responders to displacement include a wide range of actors from the global South, ranging from communities, households, families and individuals, in addition to states and regional organisations.

 The responses developed by host communities (including local faith communities) and refugees-hosting-refugees that we have been exploring through Refugee Hosts – including my own work on the roles of established Palestinians in supporting refugees from Syria – can, in this regard, both be examined through the framework of ‘locally-provided aid’, but also as one of a wide range of ‘Southern-led’ responses to displacement.

 Importantly, although Southern-led responses to displacement in and across the global South have existed throughout history and across geographies, Southern responses have nonetheless often been overshadowed in academic and policy literature by the widely-held assumption that ‘humanitarian’ responses to displacement are developed and funded by Northern members of the ‘international humanitarian community’ and implemented in the global South.